-October: Annotated Bibliography or Literature Matrix with 6-8 peer-reviewed sources submitted by 11:59 PM Drop box available on Canvas
+October: Literature Matrix with 6-8 peer-reviewed sources submitted by 11:59 PM

 November: Literature review submitted by 11:59 PM

 NOTE: First three sections of paper should be written by end of semester template) by 11:59 PM will receive an email by this date regarding the status of your SCE.
 Papers are assigned a Pass/Fail designation.
 If your paper meets the expectations, you will receive feedback on the poster draft.